 The Jedox GPU Accelerator uses the computational power of NVIDIA Tesla™ GPUs to speed up OLAP calculations in the Jedox OLAP Server.
 This article describes how to use the Jedox GPU Accelerator.

 Administrators can decide for each cube individually whether or not it should make use of GPU acceleration.
-While any cube (except system cubes) can be converted to a GPU cube, it makes sense especially for cubes with the following properties:
+While any cube (except system cubes) can use GPU acceleration, it makes sense especially for cubes with the following properties:

 - High numeric data volumes: e.g. > 300k filled numeric cells